Company Logo - Home Link

 London Luton Airport lies around 30 miles to the north of London serving mostly European travellers.

-Luton is a hub for a number of low-cost airlines like EasyJet, Ryan Air, TUI, and Whizz Air.
+Most of the visitors on my tours who have flown in through Luton have travelled on low-cost airlines like EasyJet, Ryan Air, TUI, and Whizz Air.

-So, if you're looking for the cheapest flight possible to or from mainland Europe, Luton is a good choice.
+So, if I'm looking for the cheapest flight possible to or from mainland Europe, Luton tends to pop up in my searches.

 Getting To/From Luton Airport